Gregory Helms: Return to WWE (2018–present)

-On January 28, 2018 at the Royal Rumble, Helms, as The Hurricane, entered the titular match as a surprise entrant at number 21 but was quickly eliminated by John Cena.
+On January 28, 2018, at the Royal Rumble, Helms, as The Hurricane, entered the titular match as a surprise entrant at number 21 but was quickly eliminated by John Cena.
 One year later on January 28, 2019, it was announced that he would return to WWE in a backstage producer role.
 On July 19, 2019, The Hurricane attempted to win the WWE 24/7 Championship from R-Truth whilst he was being interviewed by IGN, though he was unable to do so.
 On July 22, 2019, The Hurricane made an appearance for the special Raw Reunion episode of Monday Night Raw.
 On April 15, 2020, Helms was furloughed by WWE, but returned to the promotion on November 22.
 The Hurricane once again appeared at the 2021 Royal Rumble event on January 31 in the namesake match.
 He entered at number 23 and was quickly eliminated by Big E and Bobby Lashley.

-Helms announced on March 24, 2022 that he’d signed a Legends deal with WWE.
+Helms announced on March 24, 2022, that he had signed a Legends deal with WWE.